phenopype/phenopype/docs_source/installation/phenopype.rst

 Installing phenopype
 -----------------------

-(These instructions are valid across operating systems).
+(These instructions are valid across operating systems, and use :code:`mamba` instead of :code:`conda`).

 Initial installation
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Open a terminal.
-Then create a virtual environment with `conda`.
+Then create a virtual environment with `mamba`.
 Using such environments will give you full control over which Python packages are installed, and reduces the change of package related issues.
 Note that phenopype requires Python v3.7, which needs to be explicitly specified.
 For example, for an environment named "pp", type:

 .. code-block:: bash

-	conda create -n "pp" python=3.7
+	mamba create -n "pp" python=3.7

 You can now activate your environment. **This needs to be done every time you are using phenopype**: